Design Advantage : The Secret to Creating Long-Term Value 5

 It’s not just an innovation challenge, it also requires a cultural change.

-k, The E-Myth Revisited, Michael Gerber suggests that most small businesses fail because they don’t build systems.
+In his bestselling book, The E-Myth Revisited, Michael Gerber suggests that most small businesses fail because they don’t build systems.

 For instance, a typical technician like a plumber, architect or coach starts with the heuristics of their profession, craft or trade.